foxsae/The-One-True-Lisp-Style-Guide/README.md

 ### Despite the "tongue in cheek" title this is not actually a serious attempt to create yet another Lisp programming style guide, rather it is an attempt to find agreement among a number of different Lisp style guides and then reduce them to one line injunctions, purely for my own interests.
 However, if this itself does turn into a generally accepted simplified Lisp style guide then I will try not to be too disappointed with that result.

-I will accept pull requests or changes if you can show there is agreement between two or more of the style guides from the sources list.
-If you know of any important Common Lisp style guides that I have missed please let me know.

 ![I honestly didn't think you could even USE emoji in variable names.
 Or that there were so many different crying ones.](https://imgs.xkcd.com/comics/code_quality.png)